 This comment was from Sherman N. Furr, president of the Newport News, Virginia.

 Both of these articles provide a small window into the realities that African Americans faced in Grand Rapids in the early part of the 20th Century.
-It is always instructive to see how blacks were represented in the local news media and what the news media chose to tell us about blacks in Grand Rapids.
+It is always instructive to see how Black people were represented in the local news media and what the news media chose to tell us about blacks in Grand Rapids.